CharaD7/biodata-python/README.md

 ## Setback Manouvers

-In a case where you try to build docker and it fails because you have compatibility issues, visit the [docker documentation](https://docs.docker.com/) and carefully follow the setup and run procedures to successfully run the build for docker.
+1. In a case where you try to build docker and it fails because you have compatibility issues, visit the [docker documentation](https://docs.docker.com/) and carefully follow the setup and run procedures to successfully run the build for docker.

+2. Should you have problems installing mysql-connector, kindly comment it out in the requirements.txt file and run in your terminal `pip install mysqlclient-1.4.4.whl` to get the custom client installed.
+This should fix the problem with installing the required mysql client for the Django application.

-In a case where build fails, the environment is already set up in the directory so ignore and run `python manage.py runserver` after following the procedures to setting up your database server and docker environment.
+3. In a case where build fails, the environment is already set up in the directory so ignore and run `python manage.py runserver` after following the procedures to setting up your database server and docker environment.

 ***